riansyh/eatis-restaurant-apps/README.md

 # eatis-restaurant-apps

-This repository is a submission for Front-end Web Expert Course, Dicoding.
+This repository is a submission for Front-end Web Developer Expert Course, Decoding.

+This is a progressive web app that was created using Vanilla JS, SASS CSS Preprocessor, Webpack, Node JS, and applying the responsive layout and accessibilities.

+All data obtained from https://restaurant-api.dicoding.dev/

 ## Usage